 These forward-looking expectations are based on current assumptions within the bounds of management's knowledge of our business and operations and which management believes are reasonable.
-These assumptions are subject to risks and uncertainties, and actual results could differ materially from expectations because of issues and uncertainties such as those listed under the caption "Risk Factors" and elsewhere in this prospectus supplement and accompanying prospectus and in documents incorporated into this prospectus supplement and accompanying prospectus which, among others, should be considered in evaluating our future financial performance.
+These assumptions are subject to risks and uncertainties, and actual results could differ materially from expectations because of the issues and uncertainties specifically discussed in the "Risk Factors" sections of this prospectus supplement and periodic reports incorporated herein and elsewhere in this prospectus supplement, accompanying prospectus and documents incorporated into this prospectus supplement and accompanying prospectus which, among others, should be considered in evaluating our future financial performance.
 All subsequent written and oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements in this prospectus supplement.
 Readers are advised to consult any further disclosures we may make on related subjects in subsequent reports filed with the SEC.